SOF: Sorted Opacity Fields for Fast Unbounded Surface Reconstruction: Results and Evaluation

-\paragraph{Exact Depth Computation.} To compare our depth rendering strategy with the one from GOF, we evaluate the opacity according to Eqn. \eqref{eq:opacityfield}, using median depth as well as our exact depth.
+\paragraph{Exact Depth Computation.} To compare our depth rendering strategy with the one from GOF, we evaluate the opacity according to Eqn. \eqref{eq:opacityfield}, with the median depth as used by \gof and our exact depth; we report these metrics averaged over all test views for the Tanks \& Temples dataset \cite{Knapitsch2017tanks}.

-As can be seen in Fig. \ref{fig:opacity_comparison}, the opacity is much closer to $0.5$ for our exact depth computation, as median depth vastly overestimates the depth.
-Disabling exact depth still leads to closer alignment compared to \gof, which can be attributed to $\mathcal{L}_{\text{opa}}$ and hierarchical resorting.
+As can be seen in Table \ref{tab:tnt_opacity}, \gof exhibits high opacity values, which can be attributed to (1) approximate sorting and (2) their reliance on a non-robust depth estimate.
+Our method provides close alignment with the $0.5$ level set, benefiting from hierarchical resorting, our exact depth estimate, as well as $\mathcal{L}_{\text{opa}}$.
+Even when disabling exact depth, we still attain better alignment compared to \gof.
+For a visualization, we refer to Fig. \ref{fig:small_opacity_comparison}.